Manually Drawing Framing Members

 ANSWER

-Messages such as these will display if you try to draw a framing member at a location other than inside of a structural component that it is meant to frame - for example, if you try to draw a Joist outside of a floor or ceiling platform.
+These messages may display if you try to draw a framing member at a location other than inside of a structural component that it is meant to frame - for example, if you try to draw a joist outside of a floor or ceiling platform.

 Manually drawing framing members